nchpmn/pure-release/README.md

 * `grids-responsive.css`: Unminified version of Pure's grid stylesheet which includes @media queries.

-* `*-min.css`: A minified file version of the files of the same name.
+* `*.min.css`: A minified file version of the files of the same name.

 ### Rollup Builds